pranay2063/CS17/OS/README.md

-                       Burst Time - Time duration of process execution at CPU (Process can be executed in multiple bursts) Turn Around Time (TAT) - Completion Time - Arrival Time Waiting Time - TAT - Burst Time
+                       Burst Time - Time duration of process execution at CPU (Process can be executed in multiple bursts) Turn Around Time (TAT) - Completion Time - Arrival Time Waiting Time - TAT - Burst Time Service Time - Time at which process execution starts or is responded for the first time

    CPU scheduling algorithms - Non-preemptive and Preemptive algorithms